-The Public Affairs Office plays a critical community relations role; acting as a centralized conduit of information between the Public, the Media, the and other Department, private, public, and governmental agencies.
-The Office welcomed Master Sergeant Allan Kolak this year as the new lead Lieutenant Dana Coston was PAO. tasked with helping to stand up the new Community Services Bureau and has taken on that challenge alongside the other new Bureau members.
+The Public Affairs Office plays a critical community relations role; acting as a centralized conduit of information between the Public, the Media, the Department, and other private, public, and governmental agencies.
+The Office welcomed Master Sergeant Patrick O'Grady this year as the new lead PAO.
+Master Sergeant Allan Kolak was promoted to Lieutenant and transferred to the Patrol Bureau as a Watch Commander.

-Other news this year includes the adoption of the Ring Neighbors program as a new tool for working with the Community to fight crime.
+Other news this year includes the expansion of the Ring Neighbors program as a tool for working with the Community to fight crime; and a new partnership with Ring to provide cameras to victim's of domestic violence as a deterrent to continued violence.
+The Department's Victim's Assistance Unit administers this new program.